cess11/letters/README.md

 # install
 Clone repo, cd into it, run 'python -m SimpleHTTPServer' or whatever, open in the browser.

+Or even better because you probably don't have python 2, try 'python -m http.server 8080'.

 # instructions
 Click the upper left corner to toggle fullscreen.
 Click anywhere else to go to the next letter.